lancedb/lancedb/docs/src/index.md

 # LanceDB

-LanceDB is an open-source database for AI that's designed to manage and query embeddings for multi-modal data.
+LanceDB is an open-source database for AI that's designed to manage and query embeddings on truly multi-modal data.
 The core of LanceDB is written in Rust 🦀 and is built on top of [Lance](https://github.com/lancedb/lance), an open-source columnar data format designed for performant ML workloads at huge scale.

 ## Why use LanceDB?